stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 ### 11. Trust your instinct/gut

-Look many times your gut will tell you that your girl is cheating or something along those lines, many times we let our emotions rule us and dismiss this feeling.
-Look you are a man, if your gut tells you she's cheating, confront her, go through her phone, remember in exchange for your love, attention, provision, penetration, and leadership she gives you her freedom and love(don't be controlling), go through her phone, questions her, most of the time, it's you brain that notices small ques like her putting a little more work towards her outfit and makeup just to meet the "girls" or she's restricting sex.
+Look, many times your gut will tell you that your girl is cheating or something along those lines, many times we let our emotions rule us and dismiss this feeling.
+Look you are a man, if your gut tells you she's cheating, confront her, go through her phone, remember in exchange for your love, attention, provision, penetration, and leadership she gives you her freedom and love(don't be controlling), go through her phone, questions her, most of the time, it's you brain that notices small cues like her putting a little more work towards her outfit and makeup just to meet the "girls" or she's restricting sex.
 These are red flags.
 Your brain picks them up subconsciously then your gut brings them to the conscious mind.
 Don't let emotions or even logic rule over you.
 If your gut brings something up, investigate get to the root cause until it stops or you find out something is wrong.
 This applies to friends.
 Your gut isn't always right but it's almost always right.

 ### 12. Dress and groom yourself